G4Git/G4Git/README.md

 # Hi, I’m **@A-vee** 👋

-I'm a frontend developer passionate about **green startups**, **app development**, and **animation technologies**.
+I'm a frontend developer passionate about **green startups**, **app development**, and **Creative Development**.
 I'm currently working on projects that combine sustainable solutions with cutting-edge technology.

 ---